travis-ci/docs-travis-ci-com/user/reference/xenial.md

 {: data-file=".travis.yml"}

 Please note that Xenial is available on our fully virtualized infrastructure.
-If you are running an Enterprise installation, you can use the to [enterprise@travis-ci.com](mailto:entereprise@travis-ci.com) to see how you can use the Xenial Docker images.
+If you are running an Enterprise installation, please reach out to [enterprise@travis-ci.com](mailto:entereprise@travis-ci.com) to see how you can use the Xenial Docker images.

 ## Image differences from Trusty